 What is career average?

 Career average is a way of calculating how much pension you will get.
-Until April 2015, the TPS was a ‘final salary’ scheme – where pension was based on your salary at or near retirement.
+Until April 2015, the Teachers’ Pension Scheme was a ‘final salary’ scheme – where pension was based on your salary at or near retirement.
 Under career average, pension is based on your salary over the whole of your career.

 How does career average work?

-Teachers in the career average scheme will build up pension at 1/57 of their pensionable earnings each year.
-So, if your pensionable earnings are £28,500, you will build up £500 of pension for that year.
-From April 2015, overtime will be included in the definition of pensionable pay.
+Teachers in the career average scheme build up pension at 1/57 of their pensionable earnings each year.
+So, if your pensionable earnings are £28,500, you’ll build up £500 of pension for that year.
+From April 2015, overtime was included in the definition of pensionable pay.

 This pension is then increased each year until retirement.
 The annual increase before you retire for teachers who stay in teaching is Consumer Prices Index (CPI) inflation + 1.6 per cent.
 This is slightly less than the expected long-term growth in average earnings.

-If a teacher leaves service before retirement and does not return within five years, the ‘banked’ pension is just increased with CPI.
+If a teacher leaves service before retirement and doesn’t return within five years, the ‘banked’ pension is just increased with CPI.

-Each year is essentially treated as a separate unit and, at retirement, it is added together to form your total pension.
+Each year is essentially treated as a separate unit, and at retirement, it’s all added together to form your total pension.
 Once the pension is in payment, it just increases annually with CPI.